 But what about those lost investing returns?
 When you ask people whether or not they prepay their mortgage and why, you’ll find plenty of skeptics who balk at the idea of carrying long-term debt in favor of investing their extra dollars in the stock market.
 And when it comes to who is “wrong” or “right,” there are several ways to look at it.

 Since the stock market has performed well historically, the math favors those who choose to hold onto low-interest mortgages and invest their extra dollars instead.

 However, unlike the stock market, which is not guaranteed, the interest you save by prepaying your mortgage is a “sure thing.”
 Many people are happy prepaying and banking the extra money they save on interest, even if it’s less than they may have earned by investing their extra dollars instead.

 A Balanced Approach

 As someone who loves math but despises debt, I see both sides of the issue.
-And that’s why my family takes a balanced approach.
-Our only debt is a small 15-year mortgage at 3.75%, and we choose to prepay it somewhat, but not as heavily as we could.
-My strategy involves maxing out our retirement accounts first and foremost and then throwing a few extra hundred dollars at the mortgage every month.
-I just don’t see the reason to choose between investing extra money or prepaying my mortgage, so I choose to do a little of both.
+And that’s why my family has taken a balanced approach.
+My strategy has always involved maxing out our retirement accounts first and foremost and then throwing a few extra hundred dollars at the mortgage every month.
+Sure, our home is almost paid off, but that’s only because we have invested heavily all along, maxed out our retirement accounts, and met all our other financial goals.

+At the end of the day, only you can decide how to approach your home mortgage debt.
 When you hate debt, you want to put it behind you once and for all, and that’s understandable.
 But it’s also understandable for someone to make their decision based solely on the numbers.
 After all, it’s hard to argue with math.
-At the end of the day, we all have to do what is best for our families – and what helps us sleep best at night.

 So, should you prepay your mortgage?
 It is, and always has been, up to you.
 Just make sure any decision you make is an informed one.